umbraco/UmbracoDocs/umbraco-cms/fundamentals/code/umbraco-services.md

 #### Custom Class example

-When you are creating your own custom class, in order to make use of the dependency injection framework, you need to register the `ICustomNewsArticleService` service with the concrete type `CustomNewsArticleService`.
+When you're creating your own class, in order to make use of the dependency injection framework, you need register the `ICustomNewsArticleService` service with the type `CustomNewsArticleService`.
 The `AddScoped()` method registers the service with the lifetime of a single request.

 There are different ways that you can achieve the same outcome: